-Presented here are the ten best football teams that meet those criteria.
+Presented here are the ten best men's football teams that meet those criteria.
 They are chosen from the entire history of international and club football.
-To justify the selection, I have endeavored to find the best Youtube videos showcasing their abilities.
+To justify the selection, I have endeavored to find the best YouTube videos showcasing their abilities.

 10. Arsenal (2004)